Doodle Labs Technical Library

 Fig. 1 Wireless Settings

-Fig. 2 Network Interface Settings
+Fig. 2 Simple Configuration Settings

 Mesh Settings